 Lesson #3: Explore what can be

-As you practice, you will notice that regrets or worrying become less important.
-If you have regrets because you didn’t do something or if you’re afraid your tile or artwork isn’t what you expected, take a break and start over when you feel like it and see what happens.
+As you practice, you’ll notice that regrets or worries become less important.
+If you have regrets because you haven’t done something or if you’re worried your tile or artwork isn’t what you expected, take a break and pick it up again when you feel like it and see what happens.

 There is beauty in the discovery.

 Learn to go with the flow and explore.

 It can have a tremendous impact on your creative thinking and help you expand your creativity.